 I stay in touch with some of my students from the last academic year who went back home across countries.
 It’s a nice feeling to hear about how they’ve managed to continue to study at home.
-We discuss useful textbooks and materials and how they work for their online learning.
+We discuss useful books and how they work for their online learning.
 One student told me that the situation is slowly getting better in Italy, and that I might be able to travel to Italy this summer.
 Luca and I had planned to have holidays in Tuscany this summer.

 My struggle turned out to be a very important step to work towards improvement.
 One student sent me a beautiful email, saying:

-“I would like to express my greatest gratitude for your teachings and the passion put in doing so.
+“I would like to express my greatest gratitude for your teaching and the passion put in doing so.
 There is a lot of magic and beauty in it.
 Our classes have opened up a whole new world for me.”

 Students’ words always motivate me and raise my mood.